-To configure Active Directory click on the line under Roles labeled "Active Directory Domain Services".
-The Server Manage will show you a page about the status of the Active Directory Role.
+To configure Active Directory, click on the line under Roles labeled "Active Directory Domain Services".
+The Server Manager will show you a page about the status of the Active Directory Role.

-Click on the link "Run the Active Directory Services Installation Wizard (dcpromo.exe)" and the Active Directory Domain Services Installation Wizard will appear, press Next.
+Click on the link "Run the Active Directory Services Installation Wizard (dcpromo.exe)".
+When the Active Directory Domain Services Installation Wizard appears, press Next.

 The Installation Wizard will present information about the version of Active directory, press Next.

-Since we are assuming this Exchange Server will be the first Domain Controller, we chose to create a new domain in a new forest.
+Since we are assuming this Exchange Server will be the first Domain Controller, we choose "create a new domain in a new forest".
 Press Next.

 Enter the name of your domain.
 The domain name you enter here is the domain name that Exchange will associated with all of your email.
 If you use a hosting company to host your Internet Domain, then you may want to enter the name of your Internet domain with ".local".
 If you host your own Internet Domain then you would enter your domain name here.